meredith705/shastaHapPath/README.md

 Tests are graphs that contain different snarl types:
 - directed acyclic graphs (dag)
-- parent snarls : A top level snarl that has a snarl within it's boundires and which has no parents itself
+- parent snarls : A top level snarl that has a snarl within its boundaries and which has no parents itself
 - bi-allelic bubbles : bubbles with just two nodes

 The test graphs are a set of 4 files: